 In this degree program, students will learn about functional and theoretical concepts in business.
 Coursework includes operations and information systems management, managing strategic change, global competition and environmental analysis.

 The graduate certificate program is designed for professionals who want to receive advanced training in management, but do not have the time to commit to a longer program.
 Students can choose coursework pertaining to management, and they can also take classes during the day or night.

 Students need to take a minimum of 26 units in advanced graduate coursework.
 Field research, independent research or a consulting project is also required to complete the program.

 Students earning a PhD need to complete advanced coursework, research, exams and a dissertation.
 Students also need to be prepared to teach coursework alongside a faculty member.
 Students will take coursework that relates to their field of choice.
 They may take organizational behavior, strategic management, economic theory or supply chain management.

 Other School Options

-Business management courses are also available at Los Angeles City College located 3.4 miles away from downtown LA and East Los Angeles College located 6.1 miles away from the downtown.
-West Los Angeles College located 9.1 miles away from downtown also offers relevant courses.
+Business management courses are also available at Los Angeles City College, located 3.4 miles away from downtown L.A., and East Los Angeles College, located 6.1 miles away from downtown.
+West Los Angeles College, located 9.1 miles away from downtown, also offers relevant courses.